-Starting from our parking area, we followed the large power line road south .4 miles, then turned east onto an old mining road .9 miles to the National Trail at TP 45.
-This section of the hike is rather interesting, since it is rarely used except by locals, and may be the western end of the future South Mountain Freeway, which could cut through the western slopes of the park; let's hope this can be avoided.
+Starting from our parking area, we followed the large power line road south 0.4 miles, then turned east onto an old mining road 0.9 miles to the National Trail at TP 45.
+This section of the hike is rather interesting since it is rarely used except by locals, and maybe the western end of the future South Mountain Freeway, which could cut through the western slopes of the park; let's hope this can be avoided.

-Once on the National Trail, we continued east, climbing this seldom used section of the trail.
+Once on the National Trail, we continued east, climbing this seldom-used section of the trail.
 If you're tired of the crowds on the eastern end of the National Trail, give the western end a try, and leave the hordes behind.
-Just past TP 42, the new Kebo heads south for .3 miles, a steep decent to the new Valley View Trail.
+Just past TP 42, the new Kebo heads south for 0.3 miles, a steep descent to the new Valley View Trail.
 At this junction we again turned east, paralleling the National Trail above and our return trail to the south.
-The trail begins a gradual accent of 350 ft, then drops 500 ft down to trails that lead to the mysterious Lost Camp ruins (see the HikeAz writeup), as well as a couple of steep trails back up the National Trail, which we left for another day.
+The trail begins a gradual ascent of 350 ft, then drops 500 ft down to trails that lead to the mysterious Lost Camp ruins (see the HikeAz writeup), as well as a couple of steep trails back up the National Trail, which we left for another day.

 At the junction with the Gila View Trail, we started our loop back west.
 This trail is the steepest part of the loop, climbing 600 ft, and then drops back down into the secluded valley we passed on our journey east.
-After about 2.5 miles, the trail follows an old jeep road for .2 miles, then turns northwest for .7 miles, climbing back to the old mine road we started on near the National Trail TP 45.
+After about 2.5 miles, the trail follows an old jeep road for 0.2 miles, then turns northwest for 0.7 miles, climbing back to the old mine road we started on near the National Trail TP 45.
 It's another 1.3 miles back to the starting parking area.
-Total distance was about 9 miles, not including a side jaunt to the Lost Camp ruins.
+The total distance was about 9 miles, not including a side jaunt to the Lost Camp ruins.

 Check out the Official Route and Triplogs.